Ralo93/ts_glucose/README.md

 ### Data

+The data consists of several patients' data, where each row is basically a collection of 5min intervalls with corresponding information:

 - id - row id consisting of participant number and a count for that participant
 - p_num - participant number
 - time - time of day in the format HH:MM:SS